maede-a/maede-a/README.md

 - ⚡ Fun fact: ...
 -->

-I'm currently a graduate student at ECE department at Queen's University.
+I'm currently working on building GenAI tools that people actually use.